metio/terraform-provider-k8s/docs/data-sources/fluentd_fluent_io_cluster_output_v1alpha1_manifest.md

 - `client_key` (String) Optional, Absolute path to client private Key file
 - `client_key_password` (Attributes) Optional, password for ClientKey file (see [below for nested schema](#nestedatt--spec--outputs--elasticsearch--client_key_password))
 - `cloud_auth` (Attributes) Authenticate towards Elastic Cloud using cloudAuth. (see [below for nested schema](#nestedatt--spec--outputs--elasticsearch--cloud_auth))
 - `cloud_id` (Attributes) Authenticate towards Elastic Cloud using CloudId.
-If set, cloudAuth mustbe set as well and host, port, user and password are ignored. (see [below for nested schema](#nestedatt--spec--outputs--elasticsearch--cloud_id))
+If set, cloudAuth must be set as well and host, port, user and password are ignored. (see [below for nested schema](#nestedatt--spec--outputs--elasticsearch--cloud_id))
 - `enable_ilm` (Boolean) Optional, Enable Index Lifecycle Management (ILM)
 - `fail_on_putting_template_retry_exceeded` (Boolean) Optional, Indicates whether to fail when max_retry_putting_template is exceeded.
 If you have multiple output plugin, you could use this property to do not fail on fluentd statup (default: false)
 - `host` (String) The hostname of your Elasticsearch node (default: localhost).